 A new research study indicates that smoking marijuana in low or medium quantities is unlikely to cause lung cancer.
 This means that medical cannabis smoking is probably considerably safer than puffing away at tobacco.
+With marijuana now being legalized fully in a country like Canada, this is great news for anyone looking to buy products from an online dispensary canada.

 The finding comes from a new study conducted by Professor Donald P. Tashkin, emeritus professor of medicine at UCLA’s David Geffen School of Medicine.
 Professor Tashkin, who is also the Medical Director of the Pulmonary Function Laboratory, has been studying marijuana and its effects on the lungs for over 30 years.